bomonike/bomonike.github.io/ap-compsci.md

 The College Board's phone is 212-632-1780 or 888-225-5427 (toll free in the United States and Canada).

+As the name of the organization implies, the College Board has an academic rather than vocational focus.

+However, the aim of this course is to enable students to be more job ready.

 ### Montana

 https://codehs.com/states/MT
-> "Only 52 students in Montana took the Advanced Placement Computer Science exams in 2019 (16 AP CSA, 36 AP CSP); only 38% of exams were taken by females.
+> "Only 52 students in Montana took the Advanced Placement Computer Science exams in 2019 (16 AP CSA, 36 AP CSP); only 38% of exams were taken by females."

 Students who are homeschooled or go to a school that doesn’t administer AP Exams can find a school on the <a target="_blank" href="https://apcourseaudit.inflexion.org/ledger/">College Board's AP Course Ledger</a>, which lists secondary schools that have passed the AP Course Audit.